sur-tan/test/CodeBook.md

   6 activities: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING

 * TimeBodyAccMean-X
-  The average of a particular subject and a particular activity performed on the mean value of the time domain body acceleration signals from accelerometer for X direction (one of the 3 axial signals).
+  The average of a particular subject and a particular activity performed on the mean value of the time domain body acceleration signals from an accelerometer for X direction (one of the 3 axial signals).

   Numeric values range from between -1 to 1.

 * TimeBodyAccMean-Y
-  The average of a particular subject and a particular activity performed on the mean value of the time domain body acceleration signals from accelerometer for Y direction (one of the 3 axial signals).
+  The average of a particular subject and a particular activity performed on the mean value of the time domain body acceleration signals from an accelerometer for Y direction (one of the 3 axial signals).

   Numeric values range from between -1 to 1.

 * TimeBodyAccMean-Z
-  The average of a particular subject and a particular activity performed on the mean value of the time domain body acceleration signals from accelerometer for Z direction (one of the 3 axial signals).
+  The average of a particular subject and a particular activity performed on the mean value of the time domain body acceleration signals from an accelerometer for Z direction (one of the 3 axial signals).

   Numeric values range from between -1 to 1.

 * TimeBodyAccStdDev-X
-  The average of a particular subject and a particular activity performed on the standard deviation value of the time domain body acceleration signals from accelerometer for X direction (one of the 3 axial signals).
+  The average of a particular subject and a particular activity performed on the standard deviation value of the time domain body acceleration signals from an accelerometer for X direction (one of the 3 axial signals).

   Numeric values range from between -1 to 1.

 * TimeBodyAccStdDev-Y
-  The average of a particular subject and a particular activity performed on the standard deviation value of the time domain body acceleration signals from accelerometer for Y direction (one of the 3 axial signals).
+  The average of a particular subject and a particular activity performed on the standard deviation value of the time domain body acceleration signals from an accelerometer for Y direction (one of the 3 axial signals).

   Numeric values range from between -1 to 1.

 * TimeBodyAccStdDev-Z
-  The average of a particular subject and a particular activity performed on the standard deviation value of the time domain body acceleration signals from accelerometer for Z direction (one of the 3 axial signals).
+  The average of a particular subject and a particular activity performed on the standard deviation value of the time domain body acceleration signals from an accelerometer for Z direction (one of the 3 axial signals).

   Numeric values range from between -1 to 1 in 14 decimal values.

 * TimeGravityAccMean-X
-  The average of a particular subject and a particular activity performed on the mean value of the time domain gravity acceleration signals from accelerometer for X direction (one of the 3 axial signals).
+  The average of a particular subject and a particular activity performed on the mean value of the time domain gravity acceleration signals from an accelerometer for X direction (one of the 3 axial signals).

   Numeric values range from between -1 to 1.

 * TimeGravityAccMean-Y
-  The average of a particular subject and a particular activity performed on the mean value of the time domain gravity acceleration signals from accelerometer for Y direction (one of the 3 axial signals).
+  The average of a particular subject and a particular activity performed on the mean value of the time domain gravity acceleration signals from an accelerometer for Y direction (one of the 3 axial signals).

   Numeric values range from between -1 to 1.

 * TimeGravityAccMean-Z
-  The average of a particular subject and a particular activity performed on the mean value of the time domain gravity acceleration signals from accelerometer for Z direction (one of the 3 axial signals).
+  The average of a particular subject and a particular activity performed on the mean value of the time domain gravity acceleration signals from an accelerometer for Z direction (one of the 3 axial signals).

   Numeric values range from between -1 to 1.

 * TimeGravityAccStdDev-X
-  The average of a particular subject and a particular activity performed on the standard deviation value of the time domain gravity acceleration signals from accelerometer for X direction (one of the 3 axial signals).
+  The average of a particular subject and a particular activity performed on the standard deviation value of the time domain gravity acceleration signals from an accelerometer for X direction (one of the 3 axial signals).
   Numeric values range from between -1 to 1.

 * TimeGravityAccStdDev-Y
-  The average of a particular subject and a particular activity performed on the standard deviation value of the time domain gravity acceleration signals from accelerometer for Y direction (one of the 3 axial signals).
+  The average of a particular subject and a particular activity performed on the standard deviation value of the time domain gravity acceleration signals from an accelerometer for Y direction (one of the 3 axial signals).

   Numeric values range from between -1 to 1.

 * TimeGravityAccStdDev-Z
-  The average of a particular subject and a particular activity performed on the standard deviation value of the time domain gravity acceleration signals from accelerometer for Z direction (one of the 3 axial signals).
+  The average of a particular subject and a particular activity performed on the standard deviation value of the time domain gravity acceleration signals from an accelerometer for Z direction (one of the 3 axial signals).

   Numeric values range from between -1 to 1.

 * TimeBodyAccJerkMean-X
-  The average of a particular subject and a particular activity performed on the mean value of the jerk signal obtained from the time domain body acceleration signals from accelerometer for X direction (one of the 3 axial signals).
+  The average of a particular subject and a particular activity performed on the mean value of the jerk signal obtained from the time domain body acceleration signals from an accelerometer for X direction (one of the 3 axial signals).

   Numeric values range from between -1 to 1.

 * TimeBodyAccJerkMean-Y
-  The average of a particular subject and a particular activity performed on the mean value of the jerk signal obtained from the time domain body acceleration signals from accelerometer for Y direction (one of the 3 axial signals).
+  The average of a particular subject and a particular activity performed on the mean value of the jerk signal obtained from the time domain body acceleration signals from an accelerometer for Y direction (one of the 3 axial signals).

   Numeric values range from between -1 to 1.

 * TimeBodyAccJerkMean-Z
-  The average of a particular subject and a particular activity performed on the mean value of the jerk signal obtained from the time domain body acceleration signals from accelerometer for Z direction (one of the 3 axial signals).
+  The average of a particular subject and a particular activity performed on the mean value of the jerk signal obtained from the time domain body acceleration signals from an accelerometer for Z direction (one of the 3 axial signals).

   Numeric values range from between -1 to 1.

 * TimeBodyAccJerkStdDev-X
-  The average of a particular subject and a particular activity performed on the standard deviation value of the jerk signal obtained from the time domain body acceleration signals from accelerometer for X direction (one of the 3 axial signals).
+  The average of a particular subject and a particular activity performed on the standard deviation value of the jerk signal obtained from the time domain body acceleration signals from an accelerometer for X direction (one of the 3 axial signals).

   Numeric values range from between -1 to 1.

 * TimeBodyAccJerkStdDev-Y
-  The average of a particular subject and a particular activity performed on the standard deviation value of the jerk signal obtained from the time domain body acceleration signals from accelerometer for Y direction (one of the 3 axial signals).
+  The average of a particular subject and a particular activity performed on the standard deviation value of the jerk signal obtained from the time domain body acceleration signals from an accelerometer for Y direction (one of the 3 axial signals).

   Numeric values range from between -1 to 1.

 * TimeBodyAccJerkStdDev-Z
-  The average of a particular subject and a particular activity performed on the standard deviation value of the jerk signal obtained from the time domain body acceleration signals from accelerometer for Z direction (one of the 3 axial signals).
+  The average of a particular subject and a particular activity performed on the standard deviation value of the jerk signal obtained from the time domain body acceleration signals from an accelerometer for Z direction (one of the 3 axial signals).

   Numeric values range from between -1 to 1.